-.79 The definitions applicable to this rule are set out below.
+.85 The definitions applicable to this rule are set out below.

-Private equity/venture capital equity accounted associates/joint ventures are any investments made by private equity/venture capital organisations that could fall within the scope exclusion of IAS 28 paragraph 1 and IAS 31 paragraph 1.
+Private equity/venture capital equity accounted associates/joint ventures are any investments made by private equity/venture capital organisations that could fall within the exemptions from applying the equity method in paragraph 18 of IAS 28.